reinhardt021/reinhardt021/README.md

-- 👋 Hi, I’m @reinhardt021
+- Hi, I’m @reinhardt021 👋
-- 👀 I’m interested in spaces both physical and digital
+- Builder of digital & physical tools
-- 🌱 I’m currently learning how to build apps people pay for
+- Learning how to build apps people pay for 🌱

 <!---
 reinhardt021/reinhardt021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.